 The mentor might ask students to fill out a paper survey that they devise and run.

 The mentor might have discussions with students during class when you aren’t there to get feedback.

+The mentor will give a qualitative analysis of your class, paying careful attention to how and whether you are successful in achieving your goals and objectives.
+The mentor will highlight strengths and weaknesses both in your teaching and in the composition of the class that may shed additional light on SRIs.
+The mentor may also suggest different objectives and goals if necessary.
+This will be similar to a peer evaluation, but much more robust.

-The mentor will rate your class on a scale of 1 (not at all) to 5 (extremely well) on the following questions (adapted from “Colleges are Getting Smarter About Student Evaluations: Here’s How” by Kristin Doerer, Chronicle of Higher Education, 1/13/2019):
+At your request, the mentor will rate your class on a scale of 1 (not at all) to 5 (extremely well), on the following questions:

+Adapted from “Colleges are Getting Smarter About Student Evaluations: Here’s How” by Kristin Doerer, Chronicle of Higher Education, 1/13/2019:

-How well does the course meet the instructor’s objectives?
-(Answer for each objective.)
+How well does the course meet the instructor’s objectives

 How well do the assignments teach students the content?